jxom/cevoaustralia.github.io/_posts/2017-03-12-four-values-of-devops.markdown

 If you are looking to start a devops transformation, or at a point of review of your current approach, don’t start with the tools or the teams, <a href="/culture/2017/02/28/DevOpsDays2016.html">start with the Why</a>, and identify the problem you are really trying to solve.

+**Related post:** <a href="/culture/2017/02/28/DevOpsDays2016.html">See Hannah and Steve's presentation from DevOpsDays 2016 - 'Why?: the forgotten word of devops'</a>